khalid-el-masnaoui/PHP-Notes/PERFORMANCE-PRACTICES.md

 By following the key recommendations outlined below, you can avoid common configuration errors while ensuring optimized performances.

+### What exactly is a good PHP performance?

+Performance and speed are not necessarily synonymous.
+Achieving optimal performance is often a balancing act that requires trade-offs between speed, accuracy, and scalability.
+For example, while building a web application, you may have to decide between prioritizing speed by writing a script that loads everything into memory up front or prioritizing scalability with a script that loads data in chunks.
 ### Get Latest PHP

 Newer PHP versions often offer performance improvements and better features, so as  the first step keeping PHP up to date is crucial.